techidaily/site-games-able/source/_posts/digital-age-retro-gaming-bring-back-your-favorite-dreamcatchers-android-edition.md

 * An Android device that's powerful enough to emulate Dreamcast games.
 Most modern phones will be good enough.
 * Enough space on your device—at least a few gigabytes.
 You'll need more space the more games you have.

  To set up each Sega Dreamcast emulator you need to make a ROMs folder to store the dc\_boot.bin file as well as your games.
 You can do that using any Android file manager.
-We'll be using[Files by Google](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2028438/https://play.google.com/store/apps/details?id=com.google.android.apps.nbu.files) .
+We'll be using [Files by Google](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2028438/https://play.google.com/store/apps/details?id=com.google.android.apps.nbu.files) .

 ## Step 1: Create a Folder to Store Your Dreamcast Games